Forever the Sickest Kids: 2017–present: Return

 In November 2016, the band confirmed that they would be performing again.
 The band returned to the stage and performed at the So What?!
 Music Festival in Grand Prairie, Texas from March 24 to 26, 2017.
 Their performance marked the first time they had played together since late 2013.

 In an interview, Cook revealed the band has no plans to release new music or to hold any performances in the near future.
 However, he said if the timing is right the band will perform again, "even if it's just for one, fun show."
 As stated in the article, "The band isn't defunct, but dormant.
 The band [is] on pause until opportunity and availability align again."
 Cook concluded, "Keep following us on Facebook.
 That's where the updates will be."

 Forever the Sickest Kids performing at the So What Music Festival in 2023.

 On April 29, 2018, the band celebrated the 10 year anniversary of Underdog Alma Mater by releasing limited vinyl editions of the album.
 The group performed in July 2019 in Texas as part of the Sad Summer Festival.
 On June 24, 2023, the band performed at the So What?!
 Music Festival in Dallas.
 They also performed a set at The Trees in Dallas on June 23, 2023, as a "pre-SoWhat" show.

-Outside of Forever the Sickest Kids, Cook works as a Texas realtor, Bello composes music for companies, TV shows and films such as Macy's, The Flash, The Vampire Diaries and Diary of a Wimpy Kid and Turman occasionally performs as an independent artist.
+Outside of Forever the Sickest Kids, Cook works as a Texas realtor, Bello composes music for companies, TV shows and films such as Macy's, and Turman occasionally performs as an independent artist.